 While the wine tent is obviously the most well-known place to get wine and champagne, it’s not the only place.
 You can also find wine at these other Oktoberfest tents:

 Most of the small Oktoberfest tents serve wine as well, and some of the big ones have it but don’t have it on their menus – like Hofbräu.
-If you don’t see wine listed on the menu, it certainly does hurt to ask.
+If you don’t see wine listed on the menu, definitely ask to make sure.

 7. Where to find liquor at Oktoberfest

-Yes!
-You can even find liquor and spirits at Oktoberfest as well.
-I told you Oktoberfest for non-beer drinkers was a real thing!
+You can even find liquor and spirits at Oktoberfest too!
+I told you Oktoberfest for non-beer drinkers was a real thing.

-- Armbrustschützenzelt – You may not be able to order it at your table, but this tent has the Halali Bar where you can get spirits and bubbles and more.
+• Armbrustschützenzelt – You may not be able to order it at your table, but this tent has the Halali Bar on the lower level where you can get spirits and bubbles and more.

-- Fischer Vroni – Gin, Jäger also, you can even get a Moscow Mule and an Aperol Spritz here.
+• Fischer Vroni – Gin, Jäger, you can even get a Moscow Mule and an Aperol Spritz here.

 Schnapps at Oktoberfest